 Making the Perfect Roast Turkey is really simple when you know the steps.
 Learn what you need to do to make a moist and flavorful turkey.

-Making a turkey is a really easy meal.
-Just a few simple ingredients help enhance its flavor and regular basting ensures a moist bird.
+Cooking a turkey is a really easy meal.
+Just a few simple ingredients help enhance its flavor and regular basting helps ensure a moist bird.

 Step 1.
 Preheat oven to 325F.
 Place oven rack on lowest position in oven and remove upper rack.